 Welcome to DHPA!

-At DHPA, we focus on preparing all of our students for college and career readiness in several aspects.
+At DHPA, we focus on preparing all students for college and career readiness in several aspects.
 In 5th-8th grade students learn tools like using Cornell notes, conflict management and more to develop good study habits and build self esteem.
 We also encourage students to participate in extracurricular activities to further develop leadership skills and teamwork.

 As students enter high school, they begin to receive individual attention and access to an Academic Adviser to plan for their future, a rarity in traditional public schools.
 Advisory offers students an opportunity to participate in a variety of workshops designed to assist students in the development of their post-graduation plans.
 From building resumes, learning interview skills, completing community service hours and applying for scholarships, students gain irreplaceable life skills.
 In addition to the workshops, high school students frequently meet with their grade level adviser and attend several local college tours.
 College tours present an opportunity for students to explore options which helps them narrow down their preferences.